InTaVia/milestone-5/README.md

 ### Prefect workflow component

 We deployed [Prefect](https://www.prefect.io/) within the  kubernetes cluster to run conversion, enrichment and ingestion scripts on the cluster.
 Given that the open-source version of this software solution doesnt come with authentication built in, this component is currently only reachable from within ACDH-CH subnet.
-Given some delay in our original planning the scripts are currently still executed locally instead of running within prefect.

 The repository https://github.com/InTaVia/prefect-flows contains implementations for the the following workflows: